MohamedSabith97/Functional-Doc_HRM/New_Format.md

 ## **[Leave Reject Request:](#leave-management)**

-The Leave Reject Request only can be Raise or Approve in **Waiting for Travel** stage.
+If the Employee reject the leave request, that reject process will start in **Waiting for Travel** stage only.

 | [Vacation Settlement](#vacation-settlement-1) > [Visa Request](#visa-request) > [Travel Request](#travel-request) > [Completed](#completed-7) |